Bypass the primary and secondary navigation and continue reading the main body of the page

 “I know he’s proud of me,” said Bowens, who recently received a promotion at work and hopes to one day complete an MBA.
 “This is for him!”

-The University of La Verne will celebrate the graduates of 2023 from the five colleges during the annual commencement ceremonies held Friday, May 26, and Saturday, May 27 historic La Verne campus.
+The University of La Verne will celebrate the graduates of 2023 from the five colleges during the annual commencement ceremonies held Friday, May 26, and Saturday, May 27 on the historic La Verne campus.
 This is the first commencement for the College of Health and Community Well-Being.